junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "We are Leviathans."
 One of them enjoy too much in its feast on him they actually bother answering his question.

 Castiel gasps in disbelief.
-The prebiblical monster that would devour every living thing that ever exists, devour the whole planet and world if given the chance, God has to create the whole Purgatory to lock them away, and now, he's in the middle of their dinner table.
+The prebiblical monster that would devour every living thing that ever exists, devour the whole planet and world if given the chance, God has to create the whole Purgatory to lock them away.
+He has heard of them like a story baby angels would heard from guardian angels as a bedside story.
+And now, he's in the middle of their dinner table.

 For a split of second, Cas thinks this might be his way of dying -- his true and final death.
 Becoming shared food of the Leviathans, without having a chance of finding Dean or saving him from this place.
 His internal twists.
 Cas focuses all his attention on the scrape of grace he still have left, trying -- thinking -- about exploding himself one last time just to get rid of these filthy creatures that live in the same dimension as Dean.
 That is when he feels the grips and teeth on his body loosens.

-Flashes of metal blade shines in front him, the teethy head flying up before dropping to the ground, rolling a few steps.
+Flashes of a blade shines in front him, the teethy head flying up before dropping to the ground, rolling a few steps away, leaving black liquid mark in its trace.

 Castiel drags himself up, looking at the figure fighting the creatures that are now starting to surround --